-Length frequency distributions from the 2007, 2009, and 2011 surveys are shown in Figure 17.4.
-The distributions of fish from the surveys fall mainly between 40 and 50 cm with modes at 44 cm in 2007, 44-48 cm in 2009 and 2011, reflecting the growth of the 1999 year class (Figure 17.4).
+Length frequency distributions from the 2007, 2009, and 2011 surveys fell mainly between 40 and 50 cm and were discussed in Lowe (2011).
+The 2013 and 2015 distributions also fall within this range, with modes at 46 and 48 cm in 2013, and 43-44 cm in 2015 (Figure 17.4).
+The 2015 distribution is broader than in previous years, showing fewer large fish greater than 40 cm relative to the 2013 distribution.
 It is interesting to note that the length frequency distributions of males and females differ slightly in the GOA surveys.
-The female length frequency distributions show a slightly greater proportion of large fish, while the male distributions show slightly greater proportions of small fish, particularly in the 2009 and 2011 surveys (Figure 17.4).
-This has not been observed in the Aleutian Islands surveys; the male and female length frequency distributions are not differentiable and survey length frequency distributions are presented for combined sexes (Lowe et al. 2011).
+The female length frequency distributions show a slightly greater proportion of large fish, while the male distributions show slightly greater proportions of small fish, particularly in the 2009, 2011 and 2015 surveys (Figure 17.4 in Lowe 2011, Figure 17.4).
+This has not been observed in the AI surveys; the male and female length frequency distributions are not differentiable and survey length frequency distributions are presented for combined sexes (Lowe et al. 2011).